GPojoga/Sharing_Logistics_Simulation/documentation/architecture.md

     │   ├── index.js                    # stores information that multiple parts of the application need access to │   └── mutations.js                # changes the information of the applications
     ├── util
-    │   ├── EuclidDist.js               # A utility function to distance between two coordinates on a flat plane.
+    │   ├── avg.js                      # a utility function to get the average value of a list of values │   ├── EuclidDist.js               # a utility function to distance between two coordinates on a flat plane.
-    │   └── haversine.js                # A utility function to calculated the real distance between two coordinates.
+    │   └── haversine.js                # a utility function to calculated the real distance between two coordinates.
     └── views
         ├── HomePage.vue                # contains the input panel and the map ├── OutputPage.vue              # displays the simulated results
-        ├── SettingsPage.vue            # contains constants that can be changed
+        └── SettingsPage.vue            # contains constants that can be changed
-        ├── SharingPage.vue
-        └── TraditionalPage.vue
 ````

 Note that each element of the view can access the application's store.